USCbiostats/PM516/docs/week2.md

 ### Complete Outside of Class

+#### Reproducibility and Replicability

 📖 [Data Science's Reproducibility Crisis](https://towardsdatascience.com/data-sciences-reproducibility-crisis-b87792d88513)

-* Consider an analysis you performed in the past (e.g., for a class project).
+1. Consider an analysis you performed in the past (e.g., for a class project).
 Examine the code you wrote for that project.
 Looking back, can you understand what your code does?
-* If you provided this code to another student in your group, would they be able to replicate the analysis you performed?
+2. If you provided this code to another student in your group, would they be able to replicate the analysis you performed?
-* What can you do to help others reproduce, and replicate, your analysis?
+3. What can you do to help others reproduce, and replicate, your analysis?
-* In your own words, what is the difference between replication and reproduction?
+4. In your own words, what is the difference between replication and reproduction?

 ### Optional Readings
 📖 [Keeping A Paper Trail: Data Management Skills for Reproducible Science](https://laskowskilab.faculty.ucdavis.edu/2020/08/03/keeping-a-paper-trail-data-management-skills-for-reproducible-science/)